vmware-archive/git-commit-integration/README.md

   data based on current state of database and Github repo
 * A background job will automatically associate commits with external links based on commit data and properties of external links.
+* A background job will automatically update information about currently-deployed SHAs based on data in Deploy

 ## Setup